molivil/warnick/README.md

 ## Important!
 If you specify a maxdepth, you must also specify an owner.
 Owner must always be "nobody", or $defaultowner, unless used in a web integration with ProtoWeb.

+## Other notes
+Previously (version 1.5.1 and older) you were able to mirror domains and subdirectories only.
+This feature has been discontinued on the newer 2.x.x version.
+I plan to add it to the 2.x.x branch at some point, but right now, if you need to mirror just a subdirectory, download Warnick 1.5.2, and run it with the following example arguments:
+$ get.sh www.domain.com/path/file.html 19970411

 # Changelog
 ## 1.5.0 (2021-06-04)